jomarcardoso/mu-game/README.md

 - mobs come from the edges and from caves
 - the character evolve like Ragnarok
 - special quests to evolve or get a new ability
 - economy by region, woods, meat, fabric,
+- dodge, avoid, block